 For an index of Holland Sentinel Obituaries from 1910-1997 online you can go to MiGenWeb Archives.
 This index also includes some weddings and anniversaries.
-If you would like an obituary sent to you from the Herrick District Library you may call the Genealogy Department at 616-355-3709 or the Reference Department at 616-355-3720 or email Genealogy@herrickdl.org with any questions.
+If you would like an obituary sent to you from the Herrick District Library you may call the Reference Department at 616-355-3720 or email Genealogy@herrickdl.org with any questions.

-The Genealogy Department has passenger list information available in book format and on CD-ROM.
+The Genealogy Department has passenger list information available in book format.
 Some of the books available are: